 Making Art Work For Everyone

-The Arts Area provides professional development, civic advocacy, and resource support for the creative industries of the Inland Empire of Southern California, including areas of San Bernardino, Riverside, and Los Angeles Counties.
+The Arts Area provides professional development, civic advocacy, and resource support for the creative industries of the Inland Empire of Southern California, including the areas of San Bernardino, Riverside, and east Los Angeles Counties.
 The creative industries are those industries that comprise the creative economy, defined as the businesses, organizations, and individuals involved in producing cultural, artistic, and design goods and services.
 Through collaborations with local schools, arts organizations, community leaders, and businesses The Arts Area is improving academic and economic opportunities for artists and students in the region.